-The Clinical PsyD program must be completed on a full-time basis according to the prescribed course sequence in order to maintain cohesion and support within a cohort, to fully benefit from the developmentally progressive and sequential curriculum, and to allow students to fulfill the program residency requirements established by the American Psychological Association.
+The Clinical PsyD program must be completed on a full-time basis according to the prescribed course sequence in order to maintain cohesion and support within a cohort, to fully benefit from the developmentally progressive and sequential curriculum and to allow students to fulfill the program residency requirements established by the American Psychological Association.

-Students may take an exam for one, two, or all three of these courses.
+Students may take an exam for one, two or all three of these courses.
 Those who pass the exam(s) will receive credits for up to two of the courses as credit toward the PsyD core curriculum requirements.
 This means that if students are successful on the exam(s) they will not be responsible for taking, and paying tuition for, up to two PsyD courses to earn their degree.
 Students will receive credit for these courses and do not have to make up the credits later in the program.
 There is no cost to take the exams.

-We utilize a quarter term system: fall term is August-November, winter term is November-February, spring term is March-June, and summer term is June-August.
+We utilize a quarter term system: fall term is August-November, winter term is November-February, spring term is March-June and summer term is June-August.
 There is typically a one-week break between terms.

-The comprehensive examination is a 3-part exam.
+The comprehensive examination is a three-part exam.
 The objective (200 multiple-choice questions) and take-home essay portions are taken following the completion of the first two years of required coursework.
 The STEPPS portion of the exam is administered in three parts, one each in the spring/summer following completion of years one, two, and three.